Project structure#

 section

-for some of the most popular build-system backend tools in the Python ecosystem:
+for build-system backend tools commonly used in the Python ecosystem:

 [build-system]